getyoti/yoti-python-sdk/README.md

 ## Running the Tests

-Run your project but please make sure you have all the correct requirements:
+Running the tests is done by the following process, ensuring you are using Python 3.0+:

 1. Install dependencies: `pip install -r requirements.txt`
-2. Install the SDK: `python setup.py develop`
+1. Install the SDK: `python setup.py develop`
-3. Execute in the main project dir: `py.test`
+1. Execute in the main project dir: `py.test`

 For information on testing with multiple Python versions, see [VERSION-SUPPORT.md](/VERSION-SUPPORT.md)